Sharp bounds and testability of a Roy model of STEM major choices: Roy model with discrete-continuous outcomes

-The first term on the right-hand-side is identified.
-The second term on the right-hand-side is bounded below by $\mathbb P(Y_{1-d}\leq y, D=1-d),$ as a result of (\ref{eq:mon}), and above by $\mathbb P(D=1-d).$ The resulting bounds were shown by \citeasnoun{Peterson:76} to be {\em pointwise sharp} for the marginal distributions of potential outcomes, in the sense that any pair of distributions of potential outcomes that satisfy the bounds for a given fixed $y$, can be obtained from some joint distribution of observable variables $(Y,D)$ under the assumptions of the Roy model.
-However, as \citeasnoun{Crowder:91} pointed out, there are additional non redundant cross quantile restrictions, namely, for all $y\geq x$, $\mathbb P(x<Y_d\leq y)\geq\mathbb P(x< Y_d\leq y, D=d)$.
+Consider the Roy model of Section~\ref{sec:frame}, under Assumptions~\ref{ass:roy} and~\ref{ass:sel}.
+Bounds on the marginal distributions of potential outcomes can be derived very easily as follows.
+For any real number $y$, $\mathbb P(Y_d\leq y)=\mathbb P(Y_d\leq y, D=d)+\mathbb P(Y_d\leq y, D=1-d).$ The first term on the right-hand-side is identified.
+The second term on the right-hand-side is bounded below by $\mathbb P(Y_{1-d}\leq y, D=1-d)$, and above by $\mathbb P(D=1-d).$ The resulting bounds were shown by \cite{Peterson:76} to be {\em pointwise sharp} for the marginal distributions of potential outcomes, in the sense that any pair of distributions of potential outcomes that satisfy the bounds for a given fixed $y$, can be obtained from some joint distribution of observable variables $(Y,D)$ under the assumptions of the Roy model.
+However, as \cite{Crowder:91} pointed out, there are additional non redundant cross quantile restrictions, namely, for all $y\geq x$, $\mathbb P(x<Y_d\leq y)\geq\mathbb P(x< Y_d\leq y, D=d)$.
 If the object of interest involves densities, such as the hazard rate, or functional features, such as inequality measures, the difference between the latter bounds and pointwise bounds can be considerable.
 Indeed, combining Peterson bounds involves an additional term $-\mathbb P(D=1-d)$ in the lower bound.
 This difference arises because the monotonicity of the distribution function is not factored in.
 Graphically, the difference between pointwise bounds and functional bounds can be highlighted on Figure~\ref{fig:iqr}.
-A candidate distribution function for $Y_d$ that is drawn through the two points $(\tilde y_1,q_1)$ and $(\tilde y_2,q_2)$ can lie betwen the curves $\mathbb P(Y\leq y)$ and $\mathbb P(Y\leq y,D=d)+\mathbb P(D=1-d)$.
+A candidate distribution function for $Y_d$ that is drawn through the two points $(\tilde y_1,q_1)$ and $(\tilde y_2,q_2)$ can lie between the curves $\mathbb P(Y\leq y)$ and $\mathbb P(Y\leq y,D=d)+\mathbb P(D=1-d)$.
 Hence it satisfies pointwise bounds.
 However, its slope is lower in some regions than the slope of the curve $\mathbb P(Y\leq y,D=d)$, so that it fails to satisfy the functional bounds.

 Turning to the joint distribution function of potential outcomes, pointwise bounds can also be derived very easily.
 Indeed, we immediately have